 Snorkel in the sky-blue waters of the Gulf of California, home to one of the planet's richest arrays of marine life.
-During the program, you'll collect data on a variety of marine species, like starfish that depredate coral reef or green sea turtles that feed in these nutrient-rich waters.
-Spend your days and nights at our camp on Espiritu Santo Island, and cap the program off with a stunning wildlife encounter by snorkeling with whale sharks.
+On this student travel program, you will observe or collect data on a variety of marine species that thrive in these nutrient-rich waters.
+Spend your days and nights at our camp on Espiritu Santo Island, and learn from local eco club members about sustainable living and community education efforts in Mexico.

 Snorkel for predatory starfish

 The Gulf of California has seen an increase in the crown of thorns starfish, which feeds on coral reefs.
 Conduct snorkel transects to assess the presence and abundance of this species and help researchers understand the threat to the greater marine ecosystem.